Who Does it Help?

 Humans are complex biological, psychological, and social events.
-Each human is a whole system unto themselves, and systems are the nexus between structure and function.
+Each human is a whole system unto themselves, existing within larger systems.
 The result of an intervention is determined by your current state as a whole person, and the context of your life at that time.
 Integration is a quality of systemic coherence reflected in the structure and function of your whole being.

 For an intervention to be effective, your system must have sufficient resources available to support the change.
 When you're well-resourced, you're well-supported, and stability emerges.
 From stability, functional ease manifests.
 The resulting efficiency, in turn, makes resources available for ongoing stability.
 A well-integrated system is efficient and self-regulating.

 Functional ease refers to the quality of adaptability: your capacity to engage and respond to the various stressors of life.
-When your system is well-integrated, you are free to resource its stability to engage life however you wish, or adapt to whatever comes your way.
-Through SI, we seek to explore and enhance your physical and perceptive structural resources.
+When your system is well-integrated, you are free to resource its stability to engage life as you wish, or adapt to whatever comes your way.
+Through SI, we seek to explore and cultivate your physical and perceptive resources.

 You might think of palintonicity as “three-dimensional expansion.”
 When you’re able to perceive your body as a whole, in relationship, and access movement in all three dimensions, then you’re able to inhabit your body in a way that is more fully aware and expressive.
 From this, a quality of resilience emerges.
 Well-integrated structures (be they physical, mental, or social) are stable, adaptable, and resilient.